milky2028/web-components/README.md

 ### Counter Component Size Comparisons

-These comparisons aren't perfect since the code isn't _exactly_ the same, but the difference aren't enough to make it matter anyways.
+These comparisons aren't perfect since the code isn't _exactly_ the same, but the differences aren't enough to make it matter anyways.
 All sizes are minified.

 | Framework/Tool | Size   | GZipped Size |
 | -------------- | ------ | ------------ |